scottchiesa/UKB_RAP_STATA/README.md

 ## 1. Download Stata to your local machine

-Go to https://download.stata.com/download and select "64-bit Stata for Linux on x86-64".
+Go to https://swdb.ucl.ac.uk/ and download the file called "Stata MP2 18 Linux".
 This will download a file called "Stata18Linux64.tar.gz" to your computer.

 ## 2. Upload this file to your UKB-RAP project